Caylan Vickers

-Caylan David Vickers (born 22 December 2004) is an English professional footballer who plays as a forward for club Barnsley, on loan from the academy of club Brighton & Hove Albion.
+Caylan David Vickers (born 22 December 2004) is an English professional footballer who plays as a winger for club Burton Albion.

 Career

 On 17 May 2023, Vickers was offered his first professional contract by Reading.
 On 1 July 2023, Reading confirmed that Vickers had signed his first professional contract with the club.

 Vickers made his professional debut with Reading in a 1–0 EFL League One loss to Peterborough United on 5 August 2023.
 His first league start came on 15 August 2023, in a 1-0 home win against Cheltenham Town.

 Vickers scored the 8th goal in a 0-9 victory over Exeter City in the EFL Trophy on 19 September 2023, the biggest win in the club's history.

 On 1 February 2024, Vickers transferred to the Brighton & Hove Albion Academy for an undisclosed fee, signing a three-and-a-half-year contract.

 On 3 February 2025, Vickers joined EFL League One club Mansfield Town on loan until the end of the season.

 On 21 July 2025, Vickers joined EFL League One club Barnsley on a season-long loan.
 He scored his first goal for the club in the 3-2 home win against Burton.
 He grabbed his second goal of the season in the 1-0 away win at Peterborough United.
+On 9 January 2026, Brighton announced that Vickers had returned from his loan deal with Barnsley.

+On 1 September 2026, Vickers joined EFL League One club Burton Albion.

 Personal life

-He is of Indian descent through his mother.
+Born in England, Vickers has Indian and Ugandan heritage through his mother and great-grandparents, who lived in Uganda before relocating to the UK during Idi Amin's regime.

+He is eligible to represent England, India or Uganda.